TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 ### How to select HDD capacity

 Buy the largest capacity HDDs per bay or slot you can afford.
 Unit storage cost isn't a bad metric, but as fleet size grows, footprint costs begin to dominate.
-It's less expensive in the long run to have 1 machine with 4x16TB HDDs than 4 machines with 4x4TB HDDs each.
+For example, it's less expensive in the long run to have 1 machine with 4x16 TB HDDs than 4 machines with 4x4 TB HDDs each.
 See the *Retiring Pods* section [here](https://www.soothsawyer.com/ryan-smith-uses-backblazes-smart-data-to-illustrate-the-power-of-data/) for a case study.

 # Btrfs